Inferno (DC Comics): Fictional character biography

 As depicted in the post-Zero Hour reimagining of the LSH storyline, Inferno is depicted as a rather bloodthirsty character who initially works for a group called the Workforce.
 She works alongside Live Wire after he resigns from the Legion.
 As a member of the Workforce, she is shown killing opponents by immolating them, much to the chagrin of Legion members.

 She was part of the Legion group and was sent to the 20th century by the Emerald Eye.
-She assists with battling the Sun-Eater, as detailed in The Final Night #1-4.
+She assists with battling the Sun-Eater, as detailed in The Final Night.
 Later, not feeling any affiliation to the Legion, she elected to remain there when the others returned to the 30th century.

 There, she spent some time affiliated with a strange shopping mall and several homeless teenagers.
 During this time, she had to deal with the problem of unwittingly moving locations while asleep.
-She was later recruited to be part of the invading force sent to Zandia to avenge the murder of the parents of the Empress.
-The force was made up of many other young superheroes, including Damage, the Wonder Twins, and Young Justice.
+She was later recruited to the invading force sent to Zandia to avenge the murder of the parents of Empress.
+The force was made up of many young superheroes such as Damage, the Wonder Twins, and Young Justice.

 Inferno has not appeared in the original Legion continuity, although she may have been based on a character named Beauty Blaze who was created for the Legion of Super-Villains, but ultimately unused.

-In Mark Waid's rebooted Legion, Inferno is a member of a group called the Wanderers, a "black ops" group of adult heroes who oppose the Legion because they won't take orders.
+In Mark Waid's rebooted Legion, Inferno is a member of a group called the Wanderers, a "black ops" group of adult heroes who opposed the Legion because they will not take orders.
 The rebooted Inferno comes from Mercury and has green skin.